ubccpsc/310/project/README.md

 Each deliverable will be worth 10% of your final grade.
 Attendance will be tracked in each lab and will be worth up to 10% of your final grade.
 Finally, your final project will be executed against the private test suite from all four deliverables; this will be worth 10% of your final grade.

+We will be running [Measure of software similarity (MOSS)](https://theory.stanford.edu/~aiken/moss/) on all deliverable submissions.
+Any projects that contain code derived from other projects that we have not provided will receive 0% on that deliverable.

 ## Labs

 Lab attendance is mandatory for both team members each week as you will be meeting with the TAs to have a scrum meeting and to discuss your progress.